What Is Demand Generation?

 Where partner definitions break down

 Most demand generation definitions come from marketing automation partners trying to sell platforms rather than practitioners solving GTM challenges.
-These partner-driven definitions overemphasize technology features and underemphasize the foundation that actually drives results.
+Partner-driven definitions overemphasize technology features and underemphasize the foundation that actually drives results.

 What demand generation components actually drive results